What does ASAP stand for?

 What is the mission of ASAP?

-The ASAP’s mission is to strengthen the overall fitness and effectiveness of the Army’s total workforce and to enhance the combat readiness of its Soldiers.
+To strengthen the overall fitness and effectiveness of the Army’s total work force and enhance combat readiness.

 What are the objectives of ASAP?

 - - Provide adequate services that emphasize

 - Return soldiers to duty that can be treated